SplineFlow: Flow Matching for Dynamical Systems with B-Spline Interpolants: Proofs of Main Theoretical Results

 where $\epsilon \sim \mathcal{N}(0,1)$ and the expectation is defined over time $t \sim \mathcal{U}(0,1)$, the latent variables $z \sim q(z)$ and the conditional probability samples $x \sim p_t(x \mid z)$. \end{theorem_4_restated}

 \begin{proof}

-We know from the preliminaries (Section \ref{sec:preliminaries}) that for a given diffusion $g(t)$ the SDE dynamics can be recovered by approximating the drift ($u_{t}(.)$) by utilizing the probability flow velocity field $u^{o}_{t}(.)$ and the probability score ($\nabla_{t}p(.)$).
-The regression loss from Score and Flow Matching objective ~\citep{20_tong_SF2M} can thus be written as:
+We know from the preliminaries that for a given diffusion $g(t)$ the SDE dynamics can be recovered by approximating the drift ($u_{t}(.)$) by utilizing the probability flow velocity field $u^{o}_{t}(.)$ and the probability score ($\nabla_{t}p(.)$).
+The regression loss from SF2M objective~\citep{20_tong_SF2M} can thus be written as:

 And as shown in \citet{8_lipman_FM} for conditional gaussian paths $p_t(x | z) = \mathcal{N}(x \: | \: \mu_t(z), \sigma_t(z)^2)$, the velocity field inducing the distribution can be written as

 The samples from the conditional probability path $p_{t}(x|z) =\mathcal{N}(x; \mu_t(z), \sigma^{2}_{t}(z))$ can be written as: